Facial onset sensory and motor neuronopathy

 Facial onset sensory and motor neuronopathy, often abbreviated FOSMN, is a rare disorder of the nervous system in which sensory and motor nerves of the face and limbs progressively degenerate over a period of months to years.
 This degenerative process, the cause of which is unknown, eventually results in sensory and motor symptoms — the former consisting mainly of paresthesia followed by numbness, and the latter in muscle weakness, atrophy, and eventual paralysis.
+FOSM is characterized by sensory and motor loss beginning in the face and spreading to involve an increasingly larger area including the scalp, upper arms and trunk.
+The muscles or respiration and swallowing are commonly affected.
 In many ways, it is reminiscent of the much better known condition amyotrophic lateral sclerosis, with which it is closely related.
 There is no cure; treatment is supportive.
 Life expectancy may be shortened by respiratory complications arising from weakness of the muscles that aid breathing and swallowing.
 It was first described in four patients by Vucic and colleagues working at the Massachusetts General Hospital in the United States; subsequent reports from the United Kingdom, Europe and Asia point to a global incidence of the disease.
 It is thought to be exceptionally rare, with only approximately 100 individuals described to date in the medical literature.

 Signs and symptoms

+The sensory symptoms in FOSM start in the distribution of the trigeminal nerve with paresthesias and numbness and characteristically spread from the head to lower parts of the body; involving the scalp, neck, shoulders and upper extremities.
+The lower extremities are sometimes also affected.
+The trigeminal involvement may be unilateral or bilateral at onset.
+Lower motor neuron involvement may start at the same time as sensory involvement or soon afterwards and also spreads in a head to lower body sequence.
+Bulbar symptoms due to involvement of the cranial nerves are very common; which often leads to difficulties with swallowing or respirations.
+This may necessitate placement of a feeding tube or non-invasive ventilation.
+Lower motor neuron symptoms commonly seen in FOSMN commonly include weakness, fasciculations, difficulties with speech and trouble swallowing.
+Whereas lower motor neuron signs is observed in all cases of FOSMN, upper motor neuron associated weakness, which presents as brisk reflexes sometimes with clonus and a positive Babinski Sign, is also seen but is less common.
+In approximately 50% of cases symptoms are initially asymmetric; affecting one side of the body, with eventual progression to the other side.
+In cases of asymmetric spread; the initially affected side may have more severe symptoms.
+Although most features of FOSMN reflect lower motor neuron impairment some findings have suggested upper motor neuron impairment in FOSMN.

+Frontotemporal dementia, including the behavioral variant, is a co-morbid condition associated with FOSMN.